|

 display.
 A full 36 pages are devoted to these images.
 All photos are accompanied by useful captions in both German and

+English.
 Even more interest is added to the book via eight colour profiles.
 One

 of these illustrations includes four-views showing the pre-war, four